|

 Either they really don’t have faith, or else their faith is

-extremely weak.
-Concerning these widows who have no family to look
+verses 9 and 10, concerning these widows who have no family to look after

 First of all the widow should be over 60 years old, suggesting that